Mavericks owner Mark Cuban has message for 'white people' in wake of George Floyd's death

 Cuban is among the owners, players and coaches in the professional sports realm who have spoken out about racial injustice since Floyd’s death.

 Floyd’s police-involved death last week kicked off widespread protests and unrest across the nation.
 Video showed Floyd was in custody when Minneapolis police officer Derek Chauvin held his knee on the man’s neck.
-Floyd screamed for help and later died in a hospital.
+Floyd screamed for help and later died.
 Chauvin has been charged with third-degree murder and second-degree manslaughter, authorities said Friday.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM